mercoglianoisidoro/jstree/README.md

 /**
  * Meaning:
  * explore the path  'defaultPathForData/directory_to_explore'
- * get in the json format for jstree plugin
+ * get it in the json format for the jstree plugin
  */

 ```